Unit Book J4

 Zoomorphic figurines

 Twenty-one zoomorphic figurines have been recovered in J4.
-None of these figurines are complete.
+None are complete.
 Most of them consist of either a fragment of the torso, with or without the legs, or the neck area and head.
-The collection of the zoomorphic figurines of J4 seems to conform with the rest of the corpus in terms of style and execution.
-It is difficult to determine the genus of the animal represented in most of the cases since we only have fragments, but it is safe to say, in my opinion, that most of the representations are of cattle.
+The corpus of the zoomorphic figurines of J4 seems to conform with the rest of the corpus in terms of style and execution.
+It is difficult to determine the genus of the animals represented in most of the cases, since we only have fragments.
+However, it is safe to say, that most of the representations are of cattle.

 In most of the representations, the shapes are slightly robust with simple silhouette and no decoration or incisions, except for the ones representing equids.